Harnessing the Power of

 SCIENCE AND PLATFORM

-Cancer is the leading cause of death worldwide.
+Cancer and autoimmune diseases are leading causes of death and morbidity worldwide.
 Current therapies are suboptimal, frequently ineffective and often cause significant side effects.

 Immunotherapies are a formidable new mechanism to fight cancer.
-Designed to boost the immune response, immunotherapies such as G-NK therapy were developed to address the limitations of currently available autologous T-cell therapies.
+Designed to boost the immune response, immunotherapies such as G-NK therapy are being developed to address the limitations of currently available autologous T-cell therapies.
+In addition, g-NK cells have a unique mechanism to delete the autoreactive T and B cells that are responsible for autoimmune diseases.
+They provide an opportunity to transform the treatment for these diseases.

 RECENT NEWS